kacperkadziolka/todo-app/README.md

 - It provides the REST API endpoint for the GET, PUT, POST and DELETE methods.
 - The application uses MySQL for data storage and H2 as an in-memory database for integration testing.
 - Application flow is handled with optionals and custom exceptions.
+- Tests are implemented using JUnit and Mockito
 - Unit and integration tests cover 100% of the code, and everything has been tested for the second time using Postman.

 ![Test Coverage](https://github.com/kacperkadziolka/kacperkadziolka/blob/main/todo-app/tests.PNG)